TIMESHARE EXIT & REFUND SUPPORT

 Some initial fees, such as translation or administrative costs, may apply at the start.
 However, Quaerens invoices the main legal work only once the exit process is completed and confirmed in writing.

-Most Asked Questions About Claiming Timeshare Compensation
+Most Asked Questions About Timeshare Refunds and Legal Support

 You may be eligible if your contract was mis-sold, lacks legal disclosures, or violates EU consumer protection laws such as Directive 2008/122/EC.